Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 Yeah.

-And she was uh NXT champion in NXT is basically uh WWE's developmental territory.
+And NXT is basically WWE's developmental territory.

-It's like NBDL.
+It's like NBDL?

 Yeah.